 - Stalled labor

 - Placental abruption, a condition when the placenta breaks away from the uterine wall before the baby is delivered.
 This requires immediate delivery.

 - Preterm labor

 Having fibroids does not mean you have a high-risk pregnancy.
-Be sure to work closely with your obstetrician to be looking out for signs of serious problems.

 RESEARCH INTO NATURAL MEDICINE HAS DISCOVERED NATURAL HERBS THAT CAN TREAT FIBROID WITHOUT EXPOSING YOU TO NEGATIVE SIDE EFFECT.